dtkaplan/Comp-110-Assignments-Spring-2017/README.md

 1. If you have not already done so, go to <http://github.com> and set up an account for yourself.
 You will be asked to create a user ID and to give an email address.
 Make sure the email address is one you regularly use.
-2. In another tab of your browser, log in to your Github account.
+#.
+In another tab of your browser, log in to your Github account.
 Then return to this tab.
-2. Check whether the site you are reading this document is
+#.
+Check whether the site you are reading this document is
     <https://github.com/dtkaplan/Comp-110-Assignments-Spring-2017>.
 If
     not direct your browser there.
-3. In the upper right corner of the page, there is a button labeled "Fork."
+#.
+In the upper right corner of the page, there is a button labeled
+    "Fork."
 Press it.
 You may have to login In response, you will see a message telling you a fork is in progress.
 After a minute, the page display will change and you will be looking at your own copy of the COMP 110 assignments repository.
-4. There is a row of tabs near the top of the window: Code, Pull requestions, Projects, ....
+#.
+There is a row of tabs near the top of the window: Code, Pull
+    requestions, Projects, ....
 Click on "Settings."
 Then click on "Collaborators."
 A small box will appear labeled "Collaborators."
-5. In the "Collaborators" box, click in the text-entry for "Search by username, ...."
+#.
+In the "Collaborators" box, click in the text-entry for "Search by
+    username, ...."
 Search for "dtkaplan" and, assuming you've typed it correctly, you will see a thumbnail picture of Daniel Kaplan.
-6. Now press "Add collaborator."
-Once you've done this, you'll see a message, "Awaiting dtkaplan's response."
+#.
+Now press "Add collaborator."
+Once you've done this, you'll see a
+    message, "Awaiting dtkaplan's response."

 Connecting your repository to RStudio
 -------------------------------------

-1. On GitHub, go to \*\*your own\* repository.
-The address of that repository starts with your own GitHub account name.
+1. On GitHub, go to **your own** repository.
+The address of that repository starts with your own GitHub account name, e.g. `dtrump.github.com`.
 2. Click the green "Clone or download" button, then press the small clipboard icon.
 You should see a word balloon "Copied!".
 This will copy the address of your GitHub repository.